 The best Christmas markets (Julemarkeder) in Copenhagen complement the beautifully decorated shop windows in Denmark during the hygge advent period.
-The Julemarked on Højbro Plads is Copenhagen’s best Christmas market to visit but Hans Christian Andersen Christmas Market at Axeltorv and Julemarked Kongens Nytorv are fun too.
+The Julemarked on Højbro Plads is Copenhagen’s best Christmas market to visit but the Hans Christian Andersen Christmas Market at Nytorv and the Julemarked Kongens Nytorv are fun too.
 The Christmas market at Nyhavn has the most typical Copenhagen backdrop while the market in Christiana is as unique as this alternative living free town.
 The Christmas decorations at Tivoli are a class act, as are many shop windows in Copenhagen.

 The large Christmas markets in Copenhagen are generally open daily from around 11:00 to 19:00 – often a bit later on weekends.
 Most markets open around 20 November and end a few days before Christmas.

 - Only Tivoli is open on and beyond Christmas Day.

 Julemarked on Højbro Plads – Copenhagen’s Best Christmas Market

 The best Christmas market in Copenhagen is the Julemarked on Højbro Plads in the heart of the old town.

 It is often also referred to as the international Christmas market as it follows the typical German Weihnachtsmarkt concept.
 The log cabins are imported from Tyrol and many stall holders come from Germany so expect the typical good sausages, German-style Glühwein, waffles, pancakes and sweets.

 The Christmas market is very conveniently located on Højbro Plads between the Strøget pedestrian street and the Christiansborg Palace (parliamentary complex with a free viewing platform from Copenhagen’s tallest tower).